Developing long-term, sustainable solutions to improve basic teaching for every child in Rwanda.

 As a key component of the DFID Rwanda Learning for All programme, BLF is ambitious in its scale and aims.
-As part of a consortium led by the Education Development Trust, we will reach 2.6 million children by 2020, by engaging with every government-funded primary school in the country.
+As part of a consortium led by the Education Development Trust, we will reach 4 million children over five years, by engaging with every government-funded primary school in the country.

 A whole-system approach

-The programme is built on three complementary and interlinked foundations, ensuring its impact will be sustainable long after 2020:
+The programme is built on three interlinked foundations, ensuring its impact will be sustainable long after 2020:

 - teacher development,